kubefleet-dev/kubefleet-cookbook/README.md

 # KubeFleet Cookbook

-Examples and guides on using KubeFleet to manage multicluster scenarios.
+A collection of various demos, tutorials, and labs for using the KubeFleet project.